 Scope Management can be defined as a collection of processes that are required in a project to make sure that all the necessary work required to complete the project is included and all the unnecessary work is excluded.
 Now, how the project scope is defined, developed and verified in detail in the Scope Management Plan, which clearly defines that who will be responsible for managing the scope of the project and thus act as a guide in the managing and controlling process.

 Scope Management Plan, which is a fundamental of the project or program management plan can be described as a plan that defines, develop, monitor, control and verify the scope of the project.
 How the project scope/outlook will be monitored and controlled is described in the area from the plan.
 It guides how the work breakdown structure (WBS) is created from the defined statement of project scope and how to maintain and approve the work breakdown structure.

 The project management plan consists of a plan and scope baseline.
 How the output of the completed project obtained will be formally accepted is specified by the scope management plan.
 Along with the other elements of project management like requirement management plan, cost management plan, process improvement plan, quality management plan, and more, the plan is also updated.

 The most important benefit of this plan is that it defines and gives instruction and leadership on how to manage the scope through the whole project.
 It is one of the most important inputs of the project management plan process and other processes.
 How project teams will complete the requirement to be put together for their project is also given clarity on by the Scope management plan.

 Scope Management Plan consists of:

 - Scope planning

-Scope management being a part of the project management plan process, tries to answer the following questions:
+Scope management is a part of the project management plan process, tries to answer the following questions: